 - B. If the employee chooses to file a written formal complaint, he/she shall either complete the complaint form provided by the CSU (attached) or submit a signed statement containing all of the information below: - The terms of the CSU systemwide policies against discrimination, harassment or retaliation alleged to have been violated and, if applicable, the reasons why the investigation conducted under the Informal Level procedure did not resolve the issue. - 2.
 The specific harm resulting from the violation. - 3.
-A detailed description of the factual events giving rise to the complaint. - 4.
-The complainant's name, address, home and work phone numbers, job title, and classification. - 5.
+A detailed description of the factual events giving rise to the complaint, - The complainant's name, address, home and work phone numbers, job title, and classification. - 5.
 The name, address and telephone number of the representative, if any. - 6.
-The date the complaint was filed. - 7.
-The complainant's signature. - C. If the allegations contained in the complaint have not previously been evaluated to determine whether an investigation is warranted, the campus administrator responsible for administering the CSU nondiscrimination, anti-harassment and non-retaliation policies, or the campus administrator designated by the president (or the chancellor, if the employee works at the Chancellor's Office) shall do so. - D. If an investigation is deemed not warranted, the campus administrator shall respond to the complainant in a timely manner, explaining why no investigation is conducted. - E. If an investigation is deemed warranted, the investigator shall hold a meeting with the complainant and the complainant's representative, if any, at a mutually acceptable time and location. - F. The complainant shall inform the investigator of all issues and evidence known, or which could reasonably be known, to the complainant that are related to the complaint.
+The date the complaint was filed. - The complainant's signature. - C. If the allegations contained in the complaint have not previously been evaluated to determine whether an investigation is warranted, the campus administrator responsible for administering the CSU nondiscrimination, anti-barassment and non-retaliation policies, or the campus administrator designated by the president (or the chancellor, if the employee works at the Chancellor's Office) shall do so. - D. If an investigation is deemed not warranted, the campus administrator shall respond to the complainant in a timely manner, explaining why no investigation is conducted. - E. If an investigation is deemed warranted, the investigator shall hold a meeting with the complainant and the complainant's representative, if any, at a mutually acceptable time and location. - F. The complainant shall inform the investigator of all issues and evidence known, or which could reasonably be known, to the complainant that are related to the complaint.
 If an investigation had been conducted at the Informal Level, the complainant shall discuss the complainant's specific disagreements with such findings and the relevant reasons and evidence.
 The complainant may present no additional issues after Level I. - G. The investigator shall carefully review the issues raised by the complainant and conduct an investigation pursuant to Sections VI and VIII of this executive order.
-Where an Informal Level investigation had already been conducted, the Level I
+Where an Informal Level investigation had already been conducted, the Level I investigation should be limited in scope to the complainant's specific disagreements with the findings at the Informal Level.